cosmos/ibc/spec/ics-2-consensus-verification/README.md

 * Random bytestring
 * Hash of the `Header`
-* Incrementing integer index, bigendian encoded
+* Incrementing integer index, big-endian encoded

 `newID` MUST NOT return an `Identifier` which has already been generated, so it can be stateful to check the `Identifier`